lauragift21/giftegwuenu.dev/content/posts/vuejs-global-2020-a-recap.md

 [Alexander](https://twitter.com/TheAlexLichter) is a Nuxt.js core maintainer and web developer consultant.
 In his talk, he walks through what SEO is and the importance of optimizing SEO and detailing the three pillars of SEO - on-page, off-page, and technical and shared some tips for improving SEO on Vue.js applications.

 ### What you'll love in Vue 3 by Alex Kyriakidis
+[Alex](https://twitter.com/hootlex) is the founder of Vue School.
+In his talk, he shares some exciting features we'll love in Vue 3.
+I enjoyed learning about some features of Vue 3 from Alex as he talked through them with examples - No more Reactivity Caveats in Vue 3, introduced teleports with some use cases, and how composition API will help with logic reuse and flexibility for code organization.

 <https://www.youtube.com/watch?v=vykQhui3tfE>